Elijah3756/MGT6078/README.md

 ### LLM Options

-1. **Simulated** (default): Rule-based views generation
+1. **finance-llm** (default): AdaptLLM/finance-LLM local model
-   - No API required
+   - Local model, no API required
+   - Requires `transformers` and `torch` packages
+   - Runs locally (GPU recommended, but works on CPU)
+   - Financial domain-specific
+   - Model downloads automatically on first use (~7GB)

+2. **simulated**: Rule-based views generation (fallback only)
+   - Used automatically if finance-llm fails to load
    - Fast and deterministic
-   - Good for testing
+   - Good for testing/debugging

-2. **finance-llm**: AdaptLLM/finance-LLM local model
-   - Requires `transformers` and `torch`
-   - Runs locally (GPU recommended)
-   - Financial domain-specific

-3. **anthropic**: Claude API
-   - Requires API key
-   - High quality analysis
-   - Costs per API call

-4. **openai**: GPT-4 API
-   - Requires API key
-   - Strong reasoning
-   - Costs per API call

 ## Data Sources